Stability-AI/stable-fast-3d/README.md

 Then install the remaining requirements with `pip install -r requirements.txt`.
 For the gradio demo an additional `pip install -r requirements-demo.txt` is required.

+### Support for MPS (for mac silicon) **(experimental)**

+Stable Fast 3D can also run on Macs via. the MPS backend, with the texture baker using custom metal kernels similar to the corresponding CUDA kernels.

+Note that support is **experimental** and not guaranteed to give the same performance and/or quality as the CUDA backend.

+MPS backend support was tested on M1 max 64GB with the latest PyTorch nightly release.
+We recommend you install the latest PyTorch (2.4.0 as of writing) and/or the nightly version to avoid any issues that my arise with older PyTorch versions.

+### CPU Support

+CPU backend will automatically be used if there's no GPU detected in your system.

+If you do have a GPU but are facing issues and want to use the CPU backend instead, set the environment variable `SF3D_USE_CPU=1` to force the CPU backend.

 ### Manual Inference

 ```sh